Megacyllene robiniae: Life cycle and diet

 The females are often found running up and down black locust trunks in search of wounds in which to lay their eggs in the fall.
 Both sexes are most common from late day to dusk.
 Adults feed on pollen of goldenrods of the genus Solidago.
 They lay eggs in crevices and near wounds of the locust tree.
 The eggs hatch and the larvae spend the winter hibernating within the bark.
 Once winter ends, the larvae burrow into the tree trunk and start to tunnel.
-These tunnels are around 10 cm long by 7 mm wide, and serve as a primary infection site for wind-borne spores of the fungus Phellinus robiniae, which causes a damaging heart rot disease of Robinia species, causing them to be more susceptible to wind damage.
+These tunnels are around 10 cm long by 7 mm wide, and serve as a primary infection site for wind-borne spores of the fungus Fulvifomes robiniae, which causes a damaging heart rot disease of Robinia species, causing them to be more susceptible to wind damage.
 The larvae overwinter within the tree and then pupate in late July and early August, and adults start to emerge in late August and throughout September.
 Adults are generally active from August through October.

 Pest status

-In 1900, due to attack by M. robiniae, the value of Robinia pseudoacacia was reported to be practically destroyed in nearly all parts of the United States beyond the mountain forests which are its home.
+In 1900, due to attack by M. robiniae, the value of Robinia pseudoacacia (black locust tree) was reported to be practically destroyed in nearly all parts of the United States beyond the mountain forests which are its home.
 Were it not for these beetles and their larval tunnels promoting fungal infections, it could be one of the most valuable timber trees that could be planted in the northern and middle states; young trees grow quickly and vigorously for a number of years, but soon become stunted and diseased, and rarely live long enough to attain any commercial value.
 Currently, only one registered product, carbaryl, is effective against M. robiniae.
 It is applied in a single dose when adults are most active (August/September).